ArdanaCLM/ardana-dev-tools/README.md

 RHEL compute networking is incorrectly configured when the VMs are being created leading to deployment errors.

+Verified as working for SLES only deployments:
+1. 1.9.8 (Probably any 1.9.x, definitely 1.9.5+)
+2. 2.0.4 (Any 2.0.x)
+3. 2.1.5 (Any 2.1.x)
+4. 2.2.4 (Any 2.2.x)

 #### vagrant-libvirt dependency

 The primary Vagrant provider supported by Ardana is libvirt, requiring the vagrant-libvirt plugin.

-The default DevEnv/CI version (1.7 stream) is based on the rather old 0.0.35 based released, customised with changes to support:
+The default DevEnv/CI version is based on the 0.0.45 vagrant-libvirt release, dynamically patched with some minor changes to support:

 * Using virtio-scsi as the SCSI controller model, rather than the normal LSI default.

+NOTE: Since we have stopped using the heavily customised 0.0.35 release we no longer support the following functionality:

 * Redirecting the console PTY device to a file via the added libvirt.serial action.

-The newer Vagrant (1.8+) streams now select the latest version of the vagrant-libvirt plugin currently available (0.0.43), dynamically patching it to add support for specifying virtio-scsi as the default SCSI controller model; this is currently required because the locally built Vagrant box images we create are virtio-scsi based and will fail to boot if brought up with the LSI model SCSI controller.
+NOTE: The Vagrant boxes we build for use with the Ardana DevEnv may fail to boot if you attempt to use them with a standard, unpatched, version of vagrant-libvirt because drivers for the default LSI SCSI may not be included in the image to save space.

 ### Ansible version